 Swabs are useful precision tools for technicians and operators to perform delicate and meticulous tasks like precision cleaning, repair, and assembly.
-The types of swabs can range from low-cost cotton buds on a wooden stick to highly engineered cleanroom woven material with a specialized head shape.
-There is an often unspoken risk with swabs used on sensitive electronic circuit board… electrostatic discharge (ESD).
+The types of swabs can range from low-cost cotton buds on a wooden stick to highly engineered cleanroom woven materials with a specialized head shape.
+However, there is an often unspoken risk with swabs being used on sensitive electronic circuit board… electrostatic discharge (ESD).

 What Is Electrostatic Discharge (ESD)?

 As defined by the EOS/ESD Association, ESD is “the rapid, spontaneous transfer of electrostatic charge induced by a high electrostatic field… Usually, the charge flows through a spark between two bodies at different electrostatic potentials as they approach one another.” (source:esda.org )

 Electrons are constantly being exchanged as objects interact with each other.
 Problems occur when the materials involved don’t allow the electrons to flow easily and reach an equilibrium.
 Called insulators, they tend to collect electrons which create negatively charged hot-spots on their surface.

 When these charged hot-spots come in close proximity (not even direct contact) with another object, a sudden exchange or “discharge” can occur where electrons are suddenly exchanged to create equilibrium.
 That event is called “electrostatic discharge”, or “ESD”.

 Electrostatic discharge happens all the time, especially in dry climates and in the winter season when there isn’t moisture in the air to help bleed the excess electrons (water is conductive allowing electrons to flow more easily).
 Normally it is nothing more than an irritation, but with sensitive electronics it can lead to PCB failures.